Japan - Cyber SecurityJapan - Cyber Security

 In recent years, CS Japan has observed the rapid rise of American cybersecurity companies doing business in Japan, which indicates the United States has an advantageous position against foreign and domestic competitors.
 A 2016 report by Japan’s Ministry of Economy, Trade and Industry (METI) identified a shortage of IT professionals at 132,060, which is expected to increase to 193,010 in 2020.
 This shortage of capable engineers, cyber experts, and security managers have provided an opportunity for American firms that can offer a turn-key cybersecurity solution for small-and-medium-sized enterprises in Japan.

 All market research indicates a very strong and rapid increase of sales in the Japanese cyber security market.
-International Data Corporation (IDC) Japan announced in 2016 that the domestic information security market will increase by 19% to an estimated $2.9 billion by 2019—$2.4 billion for security-related software and $0.5 million for hardware., NPO Japan Network Security Association announced in May 2018 that the size of the Japanese information security market was estimated to be $8.6 billion in 2016, $9.1 billion 2017, and would reach $13.2 billion in 2018.
+International Data Corporation (IDC) Japan announced in 2018 that the domestic information security market in 2017 was $2.7 billion and will increase by 25% to an estimated $3.3 billion by 2022—$2.2 billion for security-related software and $0.6 million for hardware., NPO Japan Network Security Association announced in May 2018 that the size of the Japanese information security market was $9.8 billion in 2017 and is estimated to be $10.2 billion in 2018, and would reach $10.7 billion in 2018.

 In April 2018, the leading political party in Japan, the Liberal Democratic Party of Japan (LDP) announced an Emergency Proposal for Reinforcement of Cyber Security Measures.
 This 119-page report identified issues and measures in all 13 Critical Infrastructure sectors, and an additional three: national security, self-driving vehicles, and quantum computing.
 The report urged systematic action by all levels of Japanese society to reinforce cyber security measures, and advised the Japanese Government to implement systematic measures for all critical infrastructure sectors.

 Japan’s National Center for Incident Readiness and Strategy for Cybersecurity (NISC) is the leading agency in the Central Government in forming the national cybersecurity strategy.
 Additionally, NISC guides all Central Government agencies in establishing and implementing cyber security policies and measures.
-NISC is currently revising its three-year National Strategy for Cyber Security.
-The new strategy will take effect from 2019 and identifies an urgent need for reinforcing cybersecurity measures in all levels of Japanese society and in all aspects of technological development.
+NISC announced its National Strategy for Cyber Security 2019.
+The new strategy identifies an urgent need for reinforcing cybersecurity measures in all levels of Japanese society and in all aspects of technological development.

 The collaborative relationship between Japan and the United States in the areas of cyber-physical systems, cloud, and network security has been a positive influence on market access.
 The National Institute of Standards and Technology (NIST) continues to engage Japan’s METI and Japan’s Information Technology Protection Agency (IPA) in an ongoing dialogue.
 The sixth annual U.S.-Japanese Cyber-Security Dialogue conference was held in Washington, D.C. in July 2018.
 The purpose of this Dialogue is to exchange cyber-security information, align international cyber-security policies, compare national cyber-security strategies, cooperate on planning efforts to protect critical infrastructure, and discuss cooperation in the areas of cyber-security and national defense.